 Physicians’ Assistant (Anaesthesia) (PA(A)s) were introduced in 2004 and are now established within many NHS hospitals.
 In July 2019 PA(A)s formally changed their name to Anaesthesia Associates (AAs), recognising their role within the anaesthesia team and also within medical associate professions.

-Anaesthesia Associates are highly trained, skilled practitioners that work in an anaesthetic team under the direction and supervision of a Consultant Anaesthetist.
-AAs have completed a Physician Associate Studies Diploma.
+Anaesthesia Associates are highly trained, skilled practitioners that work within an anaesthetic team under the direction and supervision of a Consultant Anaesthetist.
+All qualified AAs have successfully completed an Anaesthesia Associate Postgraduate Diploma (formerly Physicians’ Assistant (Anaesthesia) Postgraduate Diploma) and are encouraged to maintain their presence on the managed voluntary register held by the RCoA.
 Please note the RCoA and AAGBI position statements below.

 What do AAs do?

 AAs provide perioperative patient care in either a 1: 1 or 2:1 capacity depending on patient acuity.
 In a 2:1 model, one consultant anaesthetist supervises two AAs, or a trainee anaesthetist and an AA, providing anaesthetic care in two adjacent operating theatres.
 For patients with more complex needs, a 1:1 model may be employed where one AA works directly alongside a consultant anaesthetist to provide care for the patient (see the AA curriculum framework below).